-This interview is with Alan Park, founder of FluentFlix, a startup that helps people learn Chinese through movies and TV, and was conducted and summarized by Andrew Chen.
-(Download the full audio recording of this interview here.)
+This interview is with Alan Park, founder of FluentFlix, a startup that helps people learn Chinese through movies and TV.
+(Download the audio recording of this interview.)

 Q. Tell us about your background.

 A. I’m 30 years old.
 I graduated from Duke University with a degree in Political Science, and after that I went to Harvard Law School.

 After law school, I went to work at the Boston Consulting Group in Hong Kong.
 I left BCG to work on my own startup called FluentFlix, which helps people learn Chinese.

 Q. Tell us how your career path has unfolded.

 One key decision for me was to go to law school after undergrad.
 At that point, I was thinking that I would be interested in a career in academia.
 But once I got to law school, I realized I wanted to explore the world more, and working in law might not be as interesting as I thought.

 So I went into management consulting.
 When I was in consulting, which I did for two years, I came to a turning point, where a lot of people have to decide whether to stay in management consulting, go to corporate, or do a startup.